 9 Timeless Habits That Elevate You as a Dentist (Before You Even Speak)

-It’s about presence.
+It is about presence.

-and true elegance doesn’t shout.
+Because in dentistry, energy is everything — and true elegance doesn’t shout.

-It reassures.
+It calms.

 1. Master the Art of Presence